jonahschlie/mini-gpt/README.md

    loss plateaued, showing that the model had reached its generalization capacity.
 The use of early stopping prevented overfitting and ensured that the best-performing weights were preserved. <br>
    <br>
-   Using the trained NumPy-based neural n-gram model, we generated text with two different decoding strategies: <br>
+   Using the trained NumPy-based neural n-gram model, I generated text with two different decoding strategies: <br>
 	- Deterministic (sample = False): `shall i do beseech you, sir, the king's a virtue of cawdor` <br>
     - Stochastic (sample = True): `shall i rather could awake, with you from sence'd by the hill from your hi` <br><br>
    The deterministic decoding shows that the model learned basic structure and context relationships from the training data,